Quick Links

 Intent

-The Beaconsfield school Religion & Ethics intends to channel students to analyse foundation of belief, in such a way to build tolerance, respect and understanding of people and the world around us.
-Thus, to build upon their own cultural and moral identity in British society.
+The Beaconsfield School’s Religion & Ethics program intends to channel students to analyse the foundation of belief, in such a way as to build tolerance, respect, and understanding of people and the world around us.
+Thus, building upon their own cultural and moral identity in British society.